 I was a big skeptic until I delved into the actual research on EO's myself.
 Essential oils are potent.
 You may laugh or roll your eyes but the science is there.
 At least it's there for quality EO's, such as those from doTERRA.

 Don't bother buying cheap EO's.
 Most are not 100% EO and may contain heavy metals, microbial contamination and be adulterated. doTERRA's EO's go through extensive testing so you know you are getting pure oils.
-You can read more about why I choose doTERRA and review their products on my doTERRA site, including how the company is partnering with medical institutions and hospitals to bring the healing properties of EO's into mainstream medicine.
+You can read more about why I choose doTERRA and how to purchase quality essential oils, including how the company is partnering with medical institutions and hospitals to bring the healing properties of EO's into mainstream medicine.

 One of my favorite essential oil blends for the many immune challenges, including the flu virus, I face throughout the year is doTERRA's On Guard.
 On Guard is a blend of wild orange peel, clove bud, cinnamon leaf and bark, eucalyptus leaf and rosemary leaf and flower essential oils.
 These oils have antibacterial, antiviral, antifungal and other beneficial properties.
 You might notice that most of them are culinary oils and are also used as flavorings in packaged foods.
 That does not mean that they are not potent and should be respected; however, it does show that internal use is safely possible for these oils.

-Because EO's can influence gut, skin, and lung microbiomes, support health, and decrease encountered pathogens, I plan on having a section on the POP website summarizing the available science for the oils I use.
+Because EO's can influence gut, skin, and lung microbiomes, support health, and decrease encountered pathogens, I have a section on the POP website explaining what essential oils are and how to use them with links to pages summarizing the available science for the oils I use.
 For now, here's a glimpse of some of that science for On Guard that is relevant to the flu.

 In an in vitro study in the journal BMC Complementary and Alternative Medicine, the flu virus was incubated with and without On Guard in cells commonly used in biomedical research.
 The results showed that On Guard had antiviral effects by inhibition of some proteins in the virus.
 This inhibition limited the ability of the flu virus to replicate and infect.